vpht1/hband/README_en.md

 Enabling these permissions means that you authorize us to collect and process this personal information when using related functions and services.
 We will only use your system permissions when you use related functions.
 Closing these permissions means that you withdraw these authorizations.
 We will no longer continue to collect and use your personal information, but we will not be able to provide you with the functions and services corresponding to these permissions.
 The decision to close the above authority will not affect the previous processing of personal information based on your authorization.

-**To understand the specific system permissions you need to authorize, the purpose of application, the type of information processed, whether it can be closed and the steps to close, please refer to "Appendix 1 Permission Application Instructions". **
+**To understand the specific system permissions you need to authorize, the purpose of application, the type of information processed, whether it can be closed and the steps to close, please refer to "Appendix 1 Permission Application Instructions"**.

 When using an Android mobile device, the permission display method and the closing method may be different.
 If you cannot find the corresponding function, you can ask the device and system provider for help.